Skip to Content

 Address: Piazza di Santa Croce, 16, 50122 Firenze FI

-Featuring a beautiful gothic facade, intricate interior, and stunning rose window over its main entrance, this basilica is truly a sight to behold.
-Visitors can admire its stunning 13th-century facade, as well as its intricate interior and crypt, which feature beautiful arches, frescoes, stained glass windows, sculptures, and mosaics.
+Visitors can admire its stunning 13th-century facade and detailed interior and crypt, which feature beautiful arches, frescoes, stained glass windows, sculptures, and mosaics.

-With its impressive facade, tall bell tower, and ornate interior, you simply can’t visit Florence without seeing the Basilica di Santa Croce.
-Be sure to check out its beautiful frescoes, elegant marble sculptures, and incredible altars – all of which are truly awe-inspiring sights.
+With its impressive facade, tall bell tower, and ornate interior, you can’t visit Florence without seeing the Basilica di Santa Croce.
+Check out its beautiful frescoes, elegant marble sculptures, and stunning altars – all genuinely incredible scenery.

 5. San Miniato al Monte